ava-labs/cube-signer-sidecar/README.md

   This is the path to the token file, created in the last step above.

-  The `refresh-token` (part of the JSON output of `cs token create`) has a short TTL by default, and the `cubist-signer-sidecar` must be started before it expires.
+  The `refresh-token` (part of the JSON output of `cs token create`) has a short TTL by default, and the `cube-signer-sidecar` must be started before it expires.
 Once started, the `<path_to_token>.json` file will be continuously refreshed as needed.
 To change any of the default token parameters, see `cs token create --help`.

 - `"signer-endpoint": string` (required)

-  The Cubist API endpoint.
+  The CubeSigner API endpoint.

 - `"key-id": string` (required)

-  The `cubist-signer-sidecar` can only use one key at a time, as an `avalanchego` validator is only meant to have a single BLS signing key.
-Specifying the `KEY_ID` is how the Cubist API knows what key to use for signing.
+  The `cube-signer-sidecar` can only use one key at a time, as an `avalanchego` validator is only meant to have a single BLS signing key.
+Specifying the `KEY_ID` is how the CubeSigner API knows what key to use for signing.
 The `role` associated with the `role_id` filed in the token JSON will need access to this key (see [Configuration](#configuration)).

 - `"port": int` (defaults to 50051)